 Coinslots has launched its own user forum, there are other slot machine forums available but none that discusses everything coin slot related.
 You name it, scales, trade simulators, gumball machines.
-Post Ads for items you wish to sell or look for items that others are are selling.
+Post Ads for items you wish to sell or look for items that others are selling.
 Sign up today or just take a look and decide if you want to become a member, membership is free.
 We are in process of adding new boards all the time.
 If you can not find a place to ask your questions or feel the need to have an additional board, let us know Use either the link above or at the right under Navigation

 We are also pleased to offer several manuals, in PDF format, for sale.
-You will find many different slot machines makes and models.
+You will find many slot machines makes and models.
 Clicking on the manual icon will take you to our manuals page, once there please use the menu and select the make of machine for which you are seeking a manual.
 If you do not find the proper manual please use the Contact page to send us an Email .

 Feel free to look up your game chip to see pay out percentages or other useful information.
 To visit our database, please click on the link RomsDB link above.
-Instructions for using the database can be found by by clicking on the link DB Instructions .
+Instructions for using the database can be found by clicking on the link DB Instructions .
 The database is free to use.
 It was created for the sole purpose of helping others find the information they need.
-If you have information that is not yet included and would like to share your lists for, please forward them to our database administrator via email at DB Admin
+If you have information that is not yet included and would like to share your lists for, please send them to our database administrator via email at DB Admin

 Antique coin operated machines or parts always wanted.
 We are willing to buy, sell, or trade old coin operated slot or arcade machines, and jukeboxes.
 We do have some slot machine parts, and can help you repair your slot machine.
-We can also help you identify your slot machine and maybe it’s year, model, make, or even it’s value.
+We can also help you identify your slot machine, and maybe its year, model, make, or even it’s value.
 Slot machines and all coin operated machines are great collectibles.
 You get the added bonus of getting to play these fine antiques.
 People all over the world are building game rooms in their homes just to display and play their slot machines.
 We like the old mechanical slot machines the best, and they are great piggy banks.
 Antiques that you can enjoy, use and play.
 The newer slots are fun to play, super for a game room, and the old mechanical slots have all the class of the finest antiques.
 There is perhaps no better representation of gambling culture than the classic slot machine.
 Slots are an old invention, but they are still extremely popular in a variety of casino settings.
-There are so many varieties of slots these days and such a large variance in payout that one can feel dizzy trying to name all of the slots available in the gambling world.
+There are so many varieties of slots these days and such a large variance in payout that one can feel dizzy trying to name all the slots available in the gambling world.

 Three Reel Slots

 The classic slot machine has three reels, or wheels, with decals or symbols painted around the edges.
-These reels will spin when the machine is activated.
+These reels will spin when the machine is first cycled.
 After the reels spin wildly for a few moments, the machine stops each reel on a random point revealing one of the decals on that reel.
 If you match up three symbols along the pay line, you win.

 Varieties of Design